shial4/VaporGCM/README.md

 4. sound `sound`
 Indicates a sound to play when the device receives the notification.
 5. tag `tag`
-Indicates whether each notification message results in a new entry on the notification center on Android.
+Indicates whether each notification message results in a new entry on the notification center on .
 If not set, each request creates a new notification.
 If set, and a notification with the same tag is already being shown, the new notification replaces the existing one in notification center.
 6. color `color`
 Indicates color of the icon, expressed in #rrggbb format
 7. clickAction `clickAction`